 Creating content that provides value to your target audience is challenging enough.
 You need to detect your audience’s pain points, determine the best format for communicating your message, and then have someone experienced and skillful (if not yourself) to produce it.
 However, things don’t stop there.
 If your content doesn’t reach your audience but collects dust on your website or blog instead, then what’s the point?
-You need to promote your content to get it in front of as many eyes as possible.
-Let us take a minute of your time to present you the top five best practices in promoting brand content.
+You need to be promoting your brand content to get it in front of as many eyes as possible.

 Why consider using these brand content promotion tactics?
 Because you need to be proactive with promotion if you want your content to drive marketing goals and serve its purpose.